pack379/pack379.github.io/_home_page/index2.md

 ---
 title: Purposes and Methods
 ---
-Cub Scouting has ten purposes related to the aims of the Boy Scouts of America:
+Cub Scouting uses the following methods in an age-appropriate way to reinforce the aims of scouting.

-1. Character Development
-2. Spiritual Growth
+As the scouts grow and mature, so do these methods.

+1. Living the ideals
+2. Belonging to a den
-3. Good Citizenship
+3. Advancement
-4. Sportsmanship and Fitness
+4. Family involvement
-5. Family Understanding
+5. Activities
-6. Respectful Relationships
+6. Serving the neighborhood
-7. Personal Achievement
+7. Uniform
-8. Friendly Service
-9. Fun and Adventure
-10. Preparation for Boy Scouts

-Sound too serious?
-Silly songs, energetic games, and exciting trips all belong in Cub Scouting.

 [more about purposes and methods](http://www.scouting.org/scoutsource/CubScouts/Parents/About/pandm.aspx)